Launch of a Russian rescue vessel to the ISS

 The take-off of the device was initially scheduled for mid-March and it was to transport a new crew of three to the space station.
 He finally left empty in order to be able to bring back the three passengers stranded on board the ISS: the American Frank Rubio as well as the Russians Sergei Prokopiev and Dmitri Peteline.

 In the absence of a crew to replace them, the latter’s mission was extended until September, when they were originally due to return at the end of March.
-They will spend a total of about a year in space, instead of six months.
+They will spend a total of regarding a year in space, instead of six months.

 micrometeorite